ISAIAH

 CHAPTER 1

-3. If they were willing to come to God with all their hearts and be obedient to His commandments.
+3. If Judah were willing to come to God with all their hearts and be obedient to His commandments He would forgive them of their sins.

 CHAPTER 2